ammarhakim/ammar-simjournal/source/je/je33/je33-buneman.rst

 Hence, an *initial plasma current* will give rise to an electric field, that in turn drives plasma currents that tend to cancel those applied initially.
 An oscillation at the plasma frequency will be set up.
-This is will not happen when using Poisson equation, however, as the currents never appear in the field equation.
+This does not happen when using Poisson equation, however, as the currents never appear in the field equation.

 This is a manifestation of the fact a current flow will result in a magnetic field that balances it.
 However, this effect is missing in